jbhunt/parallel-pyspin/README.md

 # Usage #
 ## Streaming ##
 ### Creating a video stream ###
 This example demonstrates how to use the `llpyspin.streaming.VideoStream` class to create a video stream for a single camera.
-This class operates almost exactly like OpenCV's [VideoCapture](https://docs.opencv.org/3.4/d8/dfe/classcv_1_1VideoCapture.html) class in that is has many of the same methods and functionality.
-Multiple video streams cannot be synchronized with each other.

 ```python
 In [1]: from llpyspin import streaming